A general framework for Krylov ODE residuals with applications to randomized Krylov methods: Residual-based sketched Krylov methods for ODEs

-In our own experiments, as well as some experiments reported in the literature (see, e.g.,~\cite{cortinovis2024speeding}), we have observed that for some very hard problems that require many Krylov iterations, the sketched Arnoldi method can become unstable and stagnate at an unsatisfactory accuracy or even diverge.
+In our own experiments, as well as several experiments reported in the literature (see, e.g.,~\cite{cortinovis2024speeding}), we have observed that for some very hard problems that require many Krylov iterations, the sketched Arnoldi method can become unstable and stagnate at an unsatisfactory accuracy (or even diverge).

 A possible remedy is to \emph{restart} the Arnoldi method once stagnation or divergence is observed (e.g., by monitoring whether the residual norm stops decreasing or starts increasing).
-In the context of solving ODEs, one can do so via sub time stepping, also known as residual-time (RT) restarting; see~\cite{bokn20,bks23,bkt21}.
-The crucial observation for this approach is that after an arbitrary number $m$ of Krylov steps and for any tolerance $\xi > 0$, there always exists a time point $\tau > 0$ such that
+In the context of solving ODEs, one can do so via sub time stepping, where the length of the time steps is adaptively determined based on the residual norm.
+This approach is also known as residual-time (RT) restarting; see~\cite{bokn20,bks23,bkt21}.
+Based on our formulas for the sketched residual norm, this approach, which we brief\/ly recapitulate in the following, can straightforwardly be generalized to the sketched Arnoldi method.